|

 50. A different montage with unique symbols appeared.
 The

-correlation seemed immediately obvious: A more archaic regime led
+correlation seemed flamboyantly obvious: A more archaic regime

 by a dark-haired